 Today no-booking restaurants are fewer and far between and long restaurant queues – the physical ones anyhow – are not seen as often.
 However, queues at restaurants haven’t disappeared entirely.
-Sites in high-footfall areas such as city centres, tourist hotspots and shopping centres catering for more spontaneous dining occasions, still rely on walk-ins.
+Restaurants in high-footfall areas such as city centres, tourist hotspots and shopping centres catering for more spontaneous dining occasions, still rely on walk-ins.
 And with no-shows still causing issues – 14% of people still fail to turn up for bookings according to a 2021 report by CGA[1] - many restaurants will welcome walk-ins to fill those suddenly empty tables.

 What is a restaurant waitlist?